 Sleeps 29, this beautiful lakeside lodge has a dining/program room with 4 tables and benches and a gorgeous lake view.
-Fireplace on the main floor near the kitchen, as well as a large sleeping/ program space on the second floor with 11 bunks.
+Fireplace on the main floor near the kitchen, as well as a large sleeping/program space on the second floor with bunk beds and mattresses.
 There is a covered patio with 4 picnic tables.
 Outside is a large fire circle with log seating.